 But, as you may have noticed, this approach becomes messy really fast.
 However, we can actually neatly abstract this approach into something much more powerful.

-Let’s shift gears a little bit and the model again.
+Let’s shift gears a little bit and look at the model again.
 We want a function that allows us to compose the result of one phase with the next phase.
 What would the type signature of this function be?
 I encourage you to pause here and try working it out on your own - struggling through this type signature was 2⁄3 of the battle for me.

 So, without further ado:

 fun continueIfPossible (att: 'a attempt) (f: 'a -> 'b attempt) : 'b attempt

 Let’s discuss this signature a bit.
 This function takes two arguments: an

 'a (read: “alpha”) and returns a